 Small Entity Declaration Tool

-The Small Entity Declaration (SED) Tool provides you with information on how to submit a small entity declaration, according to the specific requirements set out in Subsection 3.01 (1) of the Patent Rules.
+The Small Entity Declaration (SED) Tool provides you with information on how to submit a small entity declaration, according to the specific requirements set out in subsections 44(3) or 112(3) of the Patent Rules.
 Although the declaration may be submitted as part of the petition, the Patent Office encourages you to submit it as a separate document since the small entity declaration, unlike the petition, requires a signature.
 A statement indicating that the applicant/patentee "believes that they are entitled to pay fees at the small entity level" must also be included in the declaration.
 A sample declaration is included below.

 Checklist of Requirements

-- may be filed as part of the petition or as a separate document;
+- must be filed with the Commissioner as part of the petition or as a separate document;

-- shall, if not filed as part of the petition, identify the application or patent to which it relates;
+- must, if not filed as part of the petition, identify the application to which it relates;

-- shall indicate the name of the applicant or patentee and, if applicable, the name of the patent agent signing the declaration.
+- must indicate the name of the applicant and, if applicable, the name of the patent agent signing the declaration.

 The following is an example of a small entity declaration that the applicant can draft for submission.
 Declarations can be submitted to CIPO electronically, by mail or fax, or in person at the Client Service Centre.